 Figure 3 plots the cumulative price changes before and after midnight on Sunday across each product-week.
 The solid line corresponds to treated product-weeks, i.e., weeks in which the price of a particular product changed at retailer D. The dashed line corresponds to control product-weeks that had no price change.
-The solid line is adjusted by the pre-period difference in rates so that the lines coincide at period -1 (11 PM on Saturday).
+The solid line is adjusted by the pre-period difference in rates so that the lines coincide at period -1 (11:00 PM on Saturday).
 The gap between the solid line and the dashed line is the marginal increase in price changes when a price change occurs at retailer D.

 Based on Figure 3, it is clear retailers A and B have an increased probability of a price change after a price change at retailer D. The fast retailers respond to a price change by retailer D within about 48 to 72 hours.22 We do not observe a differential increase before price changes by retailer D, providing evidence that the faster firms are responding to price changes by slower firms and not just common shocks.
 By the end of the week, the fast retailers realize roughly 20 percent more price changes over the baseline.
-In online Appendix Figure G1, we examine the
+In Appendix Figure 13 we examine the results for retailer E, the other retailer with weekly pricing technology, and find very similar results.

-21 If both firms are responding to common shocks (to demand or supply), we would typically expect the price changes at the faster firm to happen before those of a slower rival.
+21If both firms are responding to common shocks (to demand or supply), we would typically expect the price changes at the faster firm to happen before those of a slower rival.